-- 1.1 Members and senior officers are responsible for putting in place proper arrangements for the governance of the Council's affairs and the stewardship of the resources at its disposal. - 1.2 Under the Accounts and Audit Regulations 2010, the Authority is required to produce an Annual Governance Statement (AGS).
-The AGS emphasises the importance of ensuring that the Authority has in place sound governance arrangements and transparent decision making processes - 1.3 Alongside this requirement to produce the AGS, the Chartered Institute of Public Finance and Accountancy, (CIPFA) along with the Society of Local Authority Chief Executives (SOLACE) produced a framework for developing and maintaining a local Code of Corporate Governance. - 1.4 The CIPFA/SOLACE framework is intended to be followed as best practice for developing and maintaining a local code of governance and for discharging accountability for the proper conduct of public business.
-The Governance Framework is based on 6 core principles; - Focusing on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for the local area. - Members and Officers working together to achieve a common purpose with clearly defined functions and roles. - Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour.
+- 1.1 Members and senior officers are responsible for putting in place proper arrangements for the governance of the Council's affairs and the stewardship of the resources at its disposal. - 1.2 Under the Accounts and Audit Regulations 2015, the Authority is required to produce an Annual Governance Statement (AGS).
+The AGS emphasises the importance of ensuring that the Authority has in place sound governance arrangements and transparent decision making processes - 1.3 Alongside this requirement to produce the AGS, the Chartered Institute of Public Finance and Accountancy, (CIPFA) along with the Society of Local Authority Chief Executives (SOLACE) produced a framework for developing and maintaining a local Code of Corporate Governance. - 1.4 The CIPFA/SOLACE framework which was first produced in 2007 was reviewed and updated in 2016 and applies to annual governance statements produced for the 2016/17 financial year.
+The new framework has been re-written and the previous 6 core principles have been replaced with a new set of principles, the old and new principles have been set out in the table below;